Poll: Half Of Republican Voters Approve Of Mob Storming Capitol, Blame Joe Biden For Riots

 According to a poll from YouGov, most registered voters do not view the storming of the Capitol building favorably, but many Republican voters do.

 In the poll, 45 percent of Republican respondents said that they approve of the mob’s actions.
-A huge majority of Democrats and most independents disagreed.
+A large majority of Democrats and most independents disagreed.

 Furthermore, a small minority of Republicans said that the actions of the violent mob could be perceived as a threat to democracy, while liberal-leaning and independent respondents said otherwise.